Slovenia hockey player tests positive for doping at Olympics

 ”I have overlooked the difference between comparable drugs, which are allowed and would enable me to use it for my respiratory problems during the Olympics,” he said. ”I apologize for my negligence to all the persons involved and I accept the further anti-doping procedures.”

-Slovenia played Norway in men’s hockey on Tuesday, but Jeglic was scratched from the team ahead of the announcement about his positive test.
+Slovenia lost to Norway 2-1 in overtime in men’s hockey on Tuesday and was eliminated from the Olympic tournament.
+Jeglic was scratched from the team ahead of the announcement about his positive test.

 The 29-year-old forward played in all three preliminary-round games and had an assist.
-He also scored the winner in a shootout Saturday as Slovenia beat Slovakia 3-2.
+He also scored the winner in a shootout as Slovenia beat Slovakia 3-2 on Saturday, a day after he gave his sample to testers.

+”He’s a big part of our team.
+We were kind of disappointed and a little upset that he won’t be able to play, but we don’t really know what the situation is,” Slovenia captain Jan Mursak said after the loss to Norway. ”Ziga’s a great guy, big part of that team, great team guy, so I’m sure whatever the problem is, it’s going to get fixed and Ziga’s going to be fine.”

 This is the second consecutive international tournament from which Jeglic has been suspended.
 He was banned for two games at the world championships last year for swinging his skate at Switzerland winger Thomas Rufenacht.